JosephIsaacTurner/MCAT_Study/Missed_Questions.md

 **Q:** The figure shows an arm holding a mass (5 kg).
 The bicep attaches 3.5 cm away from the join (x), and the mass is 35 cm away from the joint.
 How much work is done by the bicep in raising the mass 10 cm?
 **A:** 5 J

+### Question 15
+**Q:** If the elastic component of the models were removed, which of the following would be true of the viscous component?
+**A:** Rate of flow would be proportional to the pressure difference between adjacent locations until flow becomes turbulent.

+### Question 16
+**Q:** Melanin was studied to determine its absorptive ability.
+It is known that Vitamin D production is best between 270 and 330 nm.
+Melanin absorbs its peak at about 300 to 400 nm; Which condition would be most likely to produce the most Vitamin D3?
+**A:** Low epidermal melanin concentrations and exposure to 320 nm light.

+### Question 17
+**Q:** Which of the following is not equivalent to 1 T?

 ## Biochemistry

 ### Question 1